Satellite ground track: Direct and retrograde motion

 Typically, satellites have a roughly sinusoidal ground track.
 A satellite with an orbital inclination between zero and ninety degrees is said to be in what is called a direct or prograde orbit, meaning that it orbits in the same direction as the planet's rotation.
 A satellite with an orbital inclination between 90° and 180° (or, equivalently, between 0° and −90°) is said to be in a retrograde orbit.
-(Direct orbits are by far the most common for artificial satellites, as the initial velocity imparted by the Earth's rotation at launch reduces the delta-v needed to achieve orbit.)

 A satellite in a direct orbit with an orbital period less than one day will tend to move from west to east along its ground track.
 This is called "apparent direct" motion.
 A satellite in a direct orbit with an orbital period greater than one day will tend to move from east to west along its ground track, in what is called "apparent retrograde" motion.
 This effect occurs because the satellite orbits more slowly than the speed at which the Earth rotates beneath it.
 Any satellite in a true retrograde orbit will always move from east to west along its ground track, regardless of the length of its orbital period.

 Because a satellite in an eccentric orbit moves faster near perigee and slower near apogee, it is possible for a satellite to track eastward during part of its orbit and westward during another part.
 This phenomenon allows for ground tracks that cross over themselves in a single orbit, as in the geosynchronous and Molniya orbits discussed below.